rust-lang/book/src/experiment-intro.md

 ## 1. Quizzes

-The main mechanic is **quizzes**: each page has a few quizzes about the page's content We have two rules about quizzes for this experiment:
+The main mechanic is **quizzes**: each page has a few quizzes about the page's content.
+We have two rules about quizzes for this experiment:

 1. **Take a quiz as soon as you get to it.**
 2. **Do not skip a quiz.**